karatelabs/karate/README.md

 # Features
 * Java knowledge is not required and even non-programmers can write tests
-* Scripts are plain-text files, require no compilation step or IDE, and teams can collaborate using standard version-control / Git
+* Scripts are plain-text, require no compilation step or IDE, and teams can collaborate using Git / standard SCM
-* Based on the popular Cucumber / Gherkin standard, and [IDE support](#running-in-eclipse-or-intellij) and syntax-coloring options exist
+* Based on the popular Cucumber / Gherkin standard - with [IDE support](#running-in-eclipse-or-intellij) and syntax-coloring options
 * Elegant [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) syntax 'natively' supports JSON and XML - including [JsonPath](#set) and [XPath](#xpath-functions) expressions
 * Eliminate the need for 'Java Beans' or 'helper code' to represent payloads and HTTP end-points, and [dramatically reduce the lines of code](https://twitter.com/KarateDSL/status/873035687817117696) needed for a test
 * Ideal for testing the highly dynamic responses from [GraphQL](http://graphql.org) API-s because of Karate's built-in [text-manipulation](#text) and [JsonPath](https://github.com/json-path/JsonPath#path-examples) capabilities